 The primary permission that underlies this is the

 Modify all data permission.
-To use Gearset to deploy metadata between your orgs, the user you use to authenticate against the org must have this permission.
+To use Gearset to deploy both metadata and data between your orgs, the user (actually, your user's profile) you use to authenticate against the org must have this permission.

 Why does Gearset need this permission?

-As a deployment tool, Gearset needs the ability to read and write org metadata.
+As a deployment tool, Gearset needs the ability to read and write org metadata and data.

 Can I control this access?

 Gearset's access to an org can be revoked from within the org at any point by the end user, via the